StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 To configure the Splunk topology Agent check:

-1. Edit the StackState Agent V1 configuration file `/etc/sts-agent/conf.d/splunk_topology.yaml`.
+1. Edit the StackState Agent V1 (legacy) configuration file `/etc/sts-agent/conf.d/splunk_topology.yaml`.
 2. Under **instances**, add details of your Splunk instance:
    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based \(recommended\) or basic authentication.
 For details, see [authentication configuration details](splunk_stackpack.md#authentication).